-Some organisations that may be requested to provide information may also be required to report under proposed mandatory climate-related financial disclosures.
+Some organisations may also be required to provide information under the proposed mandatory climate-related financial disclosures regime.

-Mandatory climate-related financial disclosures would be for informing investors, provided Cabinet agrees with that proposed approach.
-Both the mandatory climate-related financial disclosures and the power to request information under the CCRA are aligned with the Taskforce on Climate-Related Financial Disclosures (TCFD) framework.
+The disclosure regime is intended to inform investment and business decision-making.
+Both the mandatory climate-related financial disclosures and the power to request information under the CCRA are aligned with the Taskforce on Climate-Related Financial Disclosures (TCFD) framework [PDF, 2.4 MB].

 The Minister for Climate Change and the Climate Change Commission are required by the CCRA to share with each other all information received in response to a request.
 That information, including commercial-in-confidence information, is protected by law from unnecessary disclosure.

 Neither the Minister for Climate Change nor the Climate Change Commission can publicly disclose any information received in response to a request, unless its disclosure is necessary to perform a function or duty imposed by law.
 Before publicly disclosing any information received in response to our requests, the Minister for Climate Change must consult with the person to whom the information relates.

 These legal protections set out in the CCRA do not apply to information already in the public domain.

 We have measures in place to ensure that the information you provide is protected.
 Survey responses are stored securely in our information management system and are only accessible to those directly involved in this work.

 Find out more